xv1t/OpenDocumentTemplate/README.md

 );
 ```
 ## Add a other object as linear dimesion
-Add inforamation about the mayorof the each city
+Add inforamation about the mayor of the each city, in the sibling key `Mayor`
 ```php
 <?php